 La Gallinita Meat Market

-This unassuming meat market hides handmade tortillas with various meats within, the best of which is the cecina, a salted and air-dried meat sliced thin and crisped on the griddle.
+This unassuming meat market hides handmade tortillas with various meat options within, the best of which is the cecina, a salted and air-dried meat sliced thin and crisped on the griddle.
 Be careful with the salsa rojo here — it is seriously hot.
-The taco counter is open with somewhat limited hours — 9 a.m.–5 p.m., except Sundays when it closes at 2.
+The taco counter is open with somewhat limited hours — 9 a.m. to 5 p.m., except Sundays when it closes at 2.

 This is your spot for less common (in San Francisco) but delicious bits like suadero, buche, and tripitas, though the carne asada and al pastor also don’t disappoint.
 Order three tacos for a full meal, alongside a selection of aguas frescas.

 La Taq is nationally famous for its meaty, rice-free burritos, and rightfully so.
 But if you talk to the restaurant’s legion of dedicated fans, many of them will tell you that it’s La Taqueria’s tacos, and not its burritos, that are its most delicious offerings.
 The carnitas and carne asada are both uncommonly juicy and flavorful, and the tacos come loaded with so much meat (and guacamole, sour cream, and cheese if you opt for the “super” version) that just one or two makes for a filling meal.
 Go for the dorado style, with a crispy corn tortilla folded inside a soft one, for a taco with more crunch and structural integrity.

 If you’re going to order a single taco at El Patrón, let it be the quesabirria, the cheesy, soupy Tijuana-style beef birria tacos (served with a side of consomé for convenient dipping) that this Mission taqueria helped popularize in the city.
 Really, though, any taco is a good choice here, with the other standout being the namesake Taco Patrón, which comes loaded with grilled shrimp and melted cheese.